Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Why does the sum formula contain n/2?

-Because pairs of terms (first + last, second + second-last) add to the same value, forming n/2 equal pairs.
+Because pairs of terms from opposite ends add to the same value, creating n/2 equal pairs.

 Related Topics